XanaduAI/thewalrus/.github/pull_request_template.md

 Please complete the following checklist when submitting a PR:

-- [ ] All new features must include a Python unit test, C++ unit test, or both if applicable.
+- [ ] All new features must include a unit test.
-      If you've fixed a bug or added code that should be tested, add a test to the tests (C++) and thewalrus/tests directory!
+      If you've fixed a bug or added code that should be tested, add a test to the tests directory!

-- [ ] All new Python and C++ code must be clearly commented and documented.
+- [ ] All new Python code must be clearly commented and documented.
-      Python code is documented using Napolean Google style, and C++ code is documented using Doxygen.
       If you do make documentation changes, make sure that the docs build and render correctly by running `make docs`.